adam-srut/QD-engine/README.md

 ## Usage
 ### Preparing the potentials

 The potential from *ab initio* calculations needs to be interpolated to achieve a fine grid spacing and converted to the NetCDF format.
 This can be done with the `interpolate.jl` script.
-Potential needs to be provided in a form shown bellow:
+Potential needs to be provided in the form shown bellow:
 ```
 #   X [Bohr]       E [Hartree]
     -0.9448631     0.5890509